 FIVE STEPS TO JOINING AN EXISTING OAS CONFERENCE

-STEP 1 – Students, Coaches and School Staff Support
+STEP 1 – Students, Instructors and School Staff Support

 First find a group of students, parents, or teachers who are passionate about making an archery team at your school.
-Then find a school staff member that is willing to coach the archery team.
-Non-staff members, such as parent volunteers, may also coach the team as long as they have permission from your school and get certified through OAS.
-At least one staff member from the school must be certified through OAS though so that they are familiar with the program and sport.
+Then find a school staff member that is willing to instruct the archery team.
+Non-staff members, such as parent volunteers, may also instruct the team as long as they have permission from your school and get certified through USAA.
+At least one staff member from the school must be certified through USAA so that they are familiar with the program and sport.
 You also need support from the school administration to allow archery to be offered.
-All coaches and school administration involved must read and follow our Program Guidelines and League Handbook.
+All instructors and school administration involved must read and follow our Program Guidelines and League Handbook.

 STEP 2 – Archery Range, Equipment, and Storage